massexchange/MXEngineering/4C Integration.md

 * The market operates on **New York time (EDT, GMT-5)**, and is open from **9:30AM-4:30PM**.
 Orders may be submitted at any time, but will **only be processed** when the market is open.

-* Orders are processed in a **first-in-first-out** queue; if your order is submitted before another one, it is guaranteed to get access to supply first.
+* Orders are processed in the order they are submitted, even if submitted while the market was closed.
 If an order is edited, it goes to the end of the queue.

-* Supply and demand are matched by **asset first, and by price second**.
-Submission order is only relevant when two competing orders have the same price.
+* Supply and demand are matched on, in order of priority, **asset, price, and submission order**.

 * Sellers may only enter sell orders for assets they actually have in their catalog.
 Buyers may enter any valid order, even if there is nothing available in the market to match it.